MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ### Configure dynamic connection strings

-Each instance of the web application will use a different method to connect to the SQL database.
-The application in Azure uses the private IP address of the SQL Server virtual machine (VM), and the application in Azure Stack uses the public IP address of the SQL Server VM.
+Each instance of the web app will use a different method to connect to the SQL database.
+The app in Azure uses the private IP address of the SQL Server virtual machine (VM), and the app in Azure Stack uses the public IP address of the SQL Server VM.

 > [!Note]
-> On an Azure Stack Integrated System, the public IP address should not be Internet-routable.
+> On an Azure Stack Integrated System, the public IP address shouldn't be internet-routable.
 On an Azure Stack Development Kit (ASDK), the public IP address isn't routable outside the ASDK.

-You can use App Service environment variables to pass a different connection string to each instance of the application.
+You can use App Service environment variables to pass a different connection string to each instance of the app.

-1. Open the application in Visual Studio.
+1. Open the app in Visual Studio.

 2. Open Startup.cs and find the following code block: